 Is there enough news produced by and for your community?
 How might you know?
 That question is increasing in both importance and difficulty, as traditional news sources falter or transform and new sources of information reshape the public’s behavior.
 During this time of large and uneven change in how much and what type of news […]

 Natalie Jomini Stroud (Page 2)

-As associate professor of communication studies, assistant director of the Annette Strauss Institute for Civic Life, and director of the Engaging News Project at the University of Texas at Austin, Natalie Jomini Stroud works with the American Press Institute to identify and highlight important news-related scholarly findings.
+As associate professor of communication studies, assistant director of the Annette Strauss Institute for Civic Life, and director of the Center for Media Engagement at the University of Texas at Austin, Natalie Jomini Stroud works with the American Press Institute to identify and highlight important news-related scholarly findings.